openandclose/tosixinch/docs/options.rst

     'tsi' is short for 'tosixinch'.

     By itself, it does nothing.
-However, In ``sample.css``, it is used to make midium sized images expand almost full display size, with small images (icon, logo, etc.) as is.
+However, In ``sample.css``, it is used to make medium sized images expand almost full display size, with small images (icon, logo, etc.) as is.
     The layout gets a bit uglier,
     but I think it is necessary for small e-reader displays.